Spain is the third-largest wine producer in the world and has the largest land area dedicated to vineyards than any

 Portugal is best known for its Fortified wines, Port.
 Apart from Port, it is also known for its Pink and Rose, Lancers, and Vinho Verde.

 The Methuen Treaty of 1703 popularized Portuguese wines in the UK.
 Traditionally, Portuguese wines are made using native grapes, and the wine is aged in wood for a long time.

 However, in modern days, big wine firms are experimenting with new styles of wines by introducing different blends of grapes, cool fermentation, and different wood and length of time for Aging.
 Most of Portugal’s vineyards are under the control of the cooperatives.

 Wine Regions of Portugal

 Spain is the third-largest wine producer in the world having more acres of vineyards than any other country.
-It is known for its sherry and reds wine from Rioja.
+It is known for its sherry and red wine from Rioja.